Kim Min-su (footballer, born 2006)

-Kim Min-su (born 19 January 2006) is a South Korean professional footballer who plays mainly as a left winger for Segunda División club FC Andorra, on loan from La Liga club Girona.
+Kim Min-su (born 19 January 2006) is a South Korean professional footballer who plays as a winger or attacking midfielder for Scottish Premiership club Rangers.

 Early life

-Born in Gwangju, Kim moved to Catalonia in 2016 and joined Penya Blaugrana Cinc Copes.
+Born in Gwangju, Gyeonggi, South Korea, Kim moved to Spain in 2016 and joined Penya Blaugrana Cinc Copes.
 Then, he joined Escola de Futbol Premier Barcelona after two seasons, and CE Mercantil's youth sides in 2020.

-In 2022, after two years at CF Damm, Kim joined Girona FC and was initially assigned to the Juvenil squad.
+In 2022, after two years at Damm, Kim joined Girona and was initially assigned to the Juvenil squad.

 Club career

+Girona

-Kim made his senior debut with Girona B on 30 October 2022, coming on as a second-half substitute for Jastin García in a 1–0 Tercera Federación home loss to CF Peralada.
-He scored his first goal on 18 December, netting the B's third in a 4–3 away win over UE Vilassar de Mar.
+Kim made his senior debut with Girona B on 30 October 2022, coming on as a second-half substitute for Jastin García in a 1–0 Tercera Federación home loss to Peralada.
+He scored his first goal on 18 December, netting the B team's third in a 4–3 away win over Vilassar de Mar.

-On 21 August 2024, after establishing himself as a regular starter for the B's, Kim renewed his contract until 2027.
+On 21 August 2024, after establishing himself as a regular starter for the B team, Kim renewed his contract until 2027.
 He made his first team debut and La Liga debut on 19 October, replacing Alejandro Francés in a 1–0 home loss to Real Sociedad.
-He scored 11 goals in the regular season and two goals in the promotion play-offs as he helped the B-team promote to the Segunda Federación.
+He scored 11 goals in the regular season and two goals in the promotion play-offs as he helped the B team promote to the Segunda Federación.

-On 15 July 2025, Kim was loaned to Segunda División side FC Andorra, for one year.
+On 15 July 2025, Kim was loaned to Segunda División side Andorra, for one year.
+On 31 August, he scored his first goal for Andorra in a 2–1 win over Burgos.
+Back to Girona in July 2026, he was assigned to the main squad also in division two in the following month.

+Rangers

+On 27 August 2026, Kim signed for Scottish Premiership club Rangers on a four-year deal with the option of a further year.